 One of the best ways to measure the quality of an individual high school is to look at whether its graduates matriculate to and then graduate from college.
 There was no public data tool, however, in New York City that allows parents to learn how many students from a particular high school get to and through college—information that would ultimately enable them to make a more informed decision about where to enroll their child.
 We conceived of a project to address this because we had sought, without success, to have this data released by New York City governmental authorities, which possess the data.

-Our project is designed to reframe college readiness around long-term student success outcomes and to identify key inflection points that enable student success with the goal of providing transparency and K-12 accountability.
+Our project was designed to reframe college readiness around long-term student success outcomes and to identify key inflection points that enable student success with the goal of providing transparency and K-12 accountability.

-The Higher Education Services Corporation (HESC) is a key partner.
-It created a tool linked to the National Student Clearinghouse data that will show the percentage of students from every New York State high school who receive TAP funds (families earning under $80,000 per year) and who are attending both private and public New York universities, and persisting there.
+Ed Trust, working with The Higher Education Services Corporation (HESC), created a tool linked to the National Student Clearinghouse data that shows the percentage of students from every New York State high school who receive TAP funds (families earning under $80,000 per year) and who are attending both private and public New York universities, and persisting there.

 We also supported Ed Trust to make the tool available through a partnership with one of the best resources for parents who seek information on schools in New York City – InsideSchools – and we supported the expansion of InsideSchools’ own data that is most useful to families.